-Our busy day-to-day lives often entail multi-tasking, whether it’s running a home and family with all the stresses this entails, and even more so alongside a full time job or having numerous projects on the go at the same time.
-Many of the symptoms above can seem very common and ones that we think we simply have to live.
-Indeed, you may even associate this with part of “getting older” or hormone fluctuations such as pre-menstrual syndrome or the menopause?
+Of course, with the fast pace and busy lives many of us lead, it is completely natural to feel mentally exhausted, particularly if you’ve had a long day at work or you’ve had a bad night’s sleep.
+Indeed, many of the symptoms above can seem very common and ones that we think we simply have to live with.
+You may even associate this with part of “getting older” or hormone fluctuations such as pre-menstrual syndrome or the menopause?

 Can you imagine how much easier and more pleasant your daily life would be if you were firing on all cylinders; feeling alert, energised and motivated?

-Here are my 5 recommendations to help you combat brain fog, start thinking clearly again and regain the vitality and energy you need to truly thrive day-to-day:
+Here’s how to combat brain fog, start thinking clearly again and regain the vitality and energy you need to truly thrive day-to-day:

 - Refined Sugar